maffinnn/index_selection_evaluation/README.md

 Note: This repository is a fork of the original repository[https://github.com/hyrise/index_selection_evaluation]

-This repository contains my work for the final year project for the graduating requirement of Nanynag Technological University.
+This repository contains my work for the final year project in fulfilment of the graduating requirement from Nanynag Technological University, Singapore.

 The experiments are done in the file: DISTILL.ipynb while the model training is done in train.py